-To track all of your spendings, consult the last three months’ worth of bank and credit card statements, receipts, and other documents.
+To track your spending, consult the last three months’ worth of bank and credit card statements, receipts, and other documents.

-Expenses that are required but always cost the same amount are referred to as fixed expenses.
-Include things like car payments, set-fee internet service, regular trash pickup, and mortgage or rent payments.
-Include the amount of any regular credit card payments you make in addition to any other regular monthly expenses for necessities.
+Expenses that are required but always cost the same amount are fixed expenses.
+Include car payments, set-fee internet service, regular trash pickup, and mortgage or rent payments.
+Include the amount of regular credit card payments you make and any other regular monthly expenses for necessities.

 It Includes savings and debt repayment as fixed expenses if you intend to save a set amount each month or pay off a set amount of debt.

 Variable costs are those that differ from month to month, including: